 General Terms & Conditions

 Reservations are limited and on a first-come basis.
-To reserve space on an expedition, you must return a signed reservations form and pay a DEPOSIT of US$750 per person, per trip (US$1,500 per person, per trip for liveaboard trips), payable online through our website or via check.
+To reserve space on an expedition, you must return a signed reservations form and a traveler questionnaire (a link to this will be provided on your invoice) and pay a DEPOSIT of US$750 per person, per trip (US$1,500 per person, per trip for liveaboard trips), payable online through our website or via check.

 A SECOND DEPOSIT of US$1,000 per person, per trip ($2,500 per person, per trip for liveaboard trips), is due 180 days (6 months) prior to departure.